 You might get new Crocs to replace the peeled ones.

 4. Buy Classic Clogs in the future

-Some things are outside of your control.
-Take the paint on tie-dye Crocs for example.
-No matter how careful you are when wearing them, the paint can easily peel after a few wears.
+You can’t control everything, like the paint on tie-dye Crocs.
+No matter how careful you are, the paint might peel after a few wears.